 Guernsey car license plates since 1908 have been in the standard European size, in white or grey on a black background.
 The license plate configuration for Guernsey license plates is 1 to 5 numbers.
 On the left side there may be a blue stripe with the letters GBG, an oval with the letters GBG, or nothing at all.
 It is also possible that the background was white at the front and yellow at the back.

-Although Guernsey is dependent on the British Crown, it has had its own car and motorcycle license plate system since 1908, just like in Jersey and Alderney.
-Guernsey forms the Bailiwick of Guernsey, which includes the island of Guernsey, Alderney, Sark, and Herm.
+Although Guernsey is a dependency of the British Crown, it has its own car and motorcycle license plate system since 1908, just like Jersey and Alderney.
+Guernsey forms the Bailiwick of Guernsey, which includes the island of Guernsey, Alderney, Sark and Herm.

-The license plates of Guernsey use between 1 and 5 numbers, in gray characters on a black background, or in black on yellow (rear plate) and white (front plate).
-The numbering does not depend on the colors used on the plate.
-Occasionally, the international code GBG (in use since 1926) may be included within an oval on the plate.
-It is also possible to display a blue strip very similar to the Euroband, with the European Union flag at the top and the international code GBG at the bottom, intersected perpendicularly by two lines matching the background color of the plate.
+The Guernsey license plates use between 1 and 5 digits in grey characters on a black background, or black on yellow (rear plate) and white (front plate).
+The numbering does not depend on the colour scheme used.
+Occasionally, the international code GBG (in use since 1926) may appear inside the oval code.
+A blue stripe similar to the Euroband may also be shown, with the European Union flag at the top and the international code GBG at the bottom, crossed by two lines matching the background colour of the plate.

-In November 1903, vehicle registrations began on the island of Guernsey, a few years before its neighbor Jersey.
-During the German occupation of the island between 1941 and 1945, driving was on the right side.
-Until 1990, temporary tourist license plates started with the letter V followed by several serial numbers, usually low numbers.
+In November 1903 vehicle registrations began on the island of Guernsey, a few years before neighbouring Jersey.
+This makes Guernsey the country or territory with the oldest continuously used license plate system in the world.
+During the German occupation between 1941 and 1945, driving was on the right-hand side.
+Until 1990, temporary tourist plates began with the letter V followed by a low serial number.

-There is not a great variety of special license plates on the island.
-The Lieutenant Governor of Guernsey uses the license plates G1 and G2, while the Chief Minister has the license plate with the number 1.
-Rental vehicles have the letter H in black on a yellow background on a rectangular plate separate from the main license plate.
-For over 100 years, bicycles had license plates.
+There is not a large variety of special license plates in Guernsey.
+The Lieutenant Governor uses plates G1 and G2, while the Chief Minister has the number 1 plate.
+Rental vehicles use the letter H in black on a yellow background on a separate rectangular plate.
+For more than 100 years, bicycles also had registration plates.

-On both Sark and Herm, vehicles are not allowed, except for tractors, so there are no license plates.
-Only on Sark, tractors need to be registered annually, displaying a sticker somewhere on the vehicle.
+On both Sark and Herm, driving motor vehicles is forbidden except for tractors, so there are no license plates.
+Only in Sark do tractors need to be registered every year, showing a sticker somewhere on the vehicle.

 The code GBG identifies Guernsey.
 The license plates of Guernsey may be used with the international registration code GBG next to it on the back part of the car.